Class definition

 privateaccess obj1 = new privateaccess();

-onj.name //you cannot call name variable outside the class
+onj.name //you cannot call name variable outside

 obj.print();